 Pumps and Turbine P&ID Symbols

-The symbols for various types of rotary equipment such as a centrifugal pump, vacuum pump and also positive displacement pumps such as gear and screw types.
-Last two symbols are of vertical pump and turbine.
+The symbols for various types of rotary equipment such as a centrifugal pump, vacuum pump, and also positive displacement pumps such as gear and screw types.
+The last two symbols are of vertical pump and turbine.

 P&ID Symbols for Compressor